Alberto0235/RF-Antennas-Lab/lab01_power_balance/README.md

 **Course:** RF Antennas Laboratory (Bachelor, University of Bologna)
 **Date of work:** March 2024
 **Contributors:** Project developed as part of a course.
-Peers omitted.
+Collaborators are not listed here.

 ## Contents
 - `Homework1_Report.pdf` — Full translated report (English).
 - `Dipole_0.25lambda.nec` — NEC model for the 0.25λ dipole.
 - `Dipole_1.2lambda.nec` — NEC model for the 1.2λ dipole.
 - `plot_ddr_dipole.m` — MATLAB script used to compute radiation resistance, radiated power and directivity gain.
-- `results/` — radiation patterns, S11 plots, pictures (if any).

 ## Short summary
 - Power balance on a resonant circuit (resonant vs off-resonant conditions).